VictorAuthiat/json_statham/README.md

 # JsonStatham

-A Ruby library for carefully refactoring json objects.
+Ruby library to check json schema changes.

+JsonStatham allows to check the structure changes in a json.
+It allows to check that the keys are always the same and that the value classes are identical.
+You can also observe the differences in execution time of your block.

 You can use this library when you want to change your serialization system.
 For example if you want to migrate from [fast_jsonapi](https://github.com/Netflix/fast_jsonapi) to another library.

 ## Installation